 One of the most important parts of your graduate school application is your GPA.
-Combined with your GRE score, those two numbers hold the greatest weight when it comes to how likely you are to get into a particular school.
-Unlike your GRE score, though, your GPA has another facet to it: Your transcript.
+Combined with your GRE score, they hold the greatest weight when it comes to how likely you are to get into a particular school.
+Unlike your GRE score, though, your GPA has another facet to it: your transcript.
 Whether your transcript has a positive or negative effect on your application, however, depends on what’s on it.

 - High GRE/low GPA or low GRE/high GPA combination

 - Good GPA that could have been a great GPA had they not messed up one or two semesters

 - Lower GPA but who undertook an intense undergraduate major, such as a hard science or math

 - Non-traditional applicants, particularly those that have been out of school for a while and may not have had the best GPA when they were in school

 If your GPA is a 3.5 or above and your major is in something that is directly related to the field you want to pursue in your graduate studies, your transcript is likely safe from scrutiny.
 For all others, there are five areas that will likely go under review.

 What pattern do your grades follow?
 Do they start off strong and go down as you go progress through college?
 Or do they start off weak, and get stronger?
 Maybe they start off weak, and stay there?
 Do they fluctuate up and down throughout your college career?
 All of these different scenarios will say different things about you.